srcau/ReCertDocs/docs/intro.md

 (intro)=

-# ReCert - Prosumer-driven RECs based on SSI
+# ReCert: Prosumer-driven RECs based on SSI

 Renewable Energy Certificates (RECs), a type of Energy Attribute Certificate (EAC), are used to track the production and consumption of renewable energy.
 ReCert introduces a Re-certification mechanism leveraging Self-Sovereign Identity (SSI) to standardize EACs.
 This standardization enables global trading of EACs through a blockchain-based marketplace.